Continuing care is where you build on your recovery foundation

 In the continuing care phase of treatment you have the opportunity to consolidate the progress that you have made during the initial part of your treatment

-At Kolmac, continuing care consists of once weekly 2-hour group therapy sessions that are co-led by two licensed or certified clinicians.
+At Kolmac, continuing care consists of once-weekly 2-hour group therapy sessions that are co-led by two licensed or certified clinicians.
 The length of this treatment phase is variable, depending on your needs and progress.
-We encourage people to remain until they have established a strong recovery plan, which usually require one to two years.
+We encourage people to remain until they have established a strong recovery plan, which usually requires one to two years.
 During this phase, your family members and friends are encouraged to continue to attend the family and friends support group at Kolmac.
 You are also encouraged to become more deeply involved in whichever recovery community support groups you prefer.
 Combining community support groups with simultaneous participation in professional treatment provides the best likelihood of a satisfying and stable recovery.

 Kolmac continuing care is open as follow-up for all rehab programs

 Historically, Kolmac limited admission to its continuing care groups to individuals who have completed intensive outpatient rehabilitation in the Kolmac program.
 While admission to Continuing care is reserved for individuals who are stepping down from a higher level of care, we now make these groups available to those who are transitioning from residential or intensive outpatient treatment at another facility.

 - Both day and evening treatment availability